How Much Does It Cost To Install An Inground Pool?

 - Turn-key fiberglass pool packages: $45,000 to $85,000

-Shotcrete, Gunite, or Concrete Pool Cost
+Shotcrete, Gunite, or Concrete Pool Cost in 2021

 A shotcrete pool costs between $29,000 and $60,000 with many pool buyers paying around $50,960 on average for a 14’ by 28’ pool.
 The long-term 10-year cost of ownership to service a concrete pool averages $27,500 which is the highest of any pool material discussed on this page.